 Boekka was asked to perform at a Handfasting in Lamorna.
 Our other ‘Oss rider who lives locally volunteered to do this one.
 The torrential rain outside, meant that Penkevyll was well and truly soaked during her performance that evening!

 All Hallows Dark Gathering 2016

-It was a busy summer, Cassandra and Laetitia had worked hard with the local Morris team, but it was not the type of performance that satisfied Laetitia, so just before the Dark Gathering I decided to leave the team.
-In retaliation the founder member decided not to ride Penkevyll at the Dark Gathering by letting us know at the evening before the event took place.
+It was a busy summer, Cassandra and Laetitia had worked hard with the local Morris team, but it was not the type of performance that satisfied her, so just before the Dark Gathering she decided to leave the team.
+In retaliation the founder member of the Morris team decided not to ride Penkevyll at the Dark Gathering by letting us know the evening before the event took place.
 Fortunately another Morris dancer who attended but was not performing that weekend, kindly offered to stand in until we found another rider.